papaya0712/quantybt/docs/theory.md

 A more robust approach is **Walkforward Optimization**, where you use a rolling (or anchored) train/test window.
 This generates multiple smaller train-test splits across the entire dataset, providing a more reliable estimate of generalization performance and robustness.

-One step further is using a **Genralization loss function** which acts as penalty for massive underperfromance on unseend data and prevents even more overfitting.
+One step further is using a **Generalization loss function** which acts as penalty for massive underperfromance on unseend data and prevents even more overfitting.
 There are many different ways to define your GL-function.
 One for example:

 $$
 \text{Loss} = -\overline{\text{ValMetric}} + \beta \cdot \frac{\max(\text{GL})}{\text{scale}}
 $$

-> **Note:** This formula would penalizes even when OOS > Benchmark but OOS < IS.
+> **Note:** This formula would penalizes even when OOS > OOS_Benchmark < IS.

 This penalizes sharp degradation between in-sample and out-of-sample performance, especially when it’s unstable over recent evaluations.

+---

+### References